revereche/lineart_to_gp/README.md

 - If an image is taking too long to import, you can turn off the "Connection" option, which will give you a bunch of disconnected points.
 Not a huge difference visually, but you won't be able to flood fill, and modifiers won't work.

 - It takes color from the line art itself at the pixel level by default, but you can disable that to use the active material instead.
-You'll probably want to disable it for solid black lineart if there's a lot of antialiasing going on it's low res, to avoid a lot of white/gray artifacts.
+You'll probably want to disable it for solid black lineart if there's a lot of antialiasing going on or it's low res, to avoid a lot of white/gray artifacts.

-- It filters white by default, but if you use an image with a lot of transparency, it will use that instead.

 - If you're somehow still not getting enough detail, you can bring in a large image and just resize it, but that will take longer to process.